AIPowerGrid/multi-bridge/README.md

 - **KoboldAI Integration:**
   Connect to any KoboldAI-compatible endpoint to use those models.

+- **Multi-Worker Support:**
+  Run multiple workers with different configurations (different models, endpoints, or API types) in a single instance.

 - **Intelligent Model Naming:**
   Automatically prefixes model names with the API domain (e.g., "openai/gpt-3.5-turbo") for better visibility in the horde.
 Uses "gridbridge" prefix for localhost or IP addresses.